Tapha/Java-Cohort-Aug-26/Exercise-From-Memory-to-SOLID.md

 ## Questions

 1. What capability does `MessageSender` represent?
+The ability to send a message
 2. Why is `MessageSender` more flexible than depending directly on `EmailSender`?
+Because email, SMS, WhatsApp and other senders can all implement it.
 3. Which SOLID principle does this help with?
+Mainly the Dependency Inversion Principle and the Open/Closed Principle.
 4. How does this make the system easier to extend later?
+We can add a new sender class without changing the registration service.

 ---